denismaciel/uni-fiscalfreelunch/README.md

 ````
-The document provides a short explanation on how to run the Dynare Code to replicate the results of Erceg and Linde (2014):
+The document provides a short explanation on how to run the Dynare Code to replicate the results of Erceg and Linde (2014).
+The code was run with Dynare 4.03 and MATLAB_R2015b for Mac.
 ````